 Four Ways to Increase Pay as a Registered Nurse

-According to recent BLS data, RN salaries range from $53,410 for the lowest-paid 10% to $116,230 for the highest earners in the top 10%.
+According to recent BLS data, RN salaries range from $59,450 for the lowest-paid 10% to $120,250 for the top 10% of earners.
 Several factors determine an RN's salary.
 The highest-paid RNs typically possess advanced degrees and have worked in the field for 10 or more years.

-Earnings vary among healthcare employers and geographical location.
+Earnings vary among healthcare employers and locations.
 Board certifications and specializations in high-demand practice areas can boost RN salaries significantly.

 - 1. Consider Pursuing Certifications